We take less to give you more

 How can I prove a property owner was negligent?

 Proving negligence means showing the property owner failed to act reasonably.
 Evidence must prove a dangerous condition existed and that the owner knew or should have known about it.
 Photos and videos of the hazard taken soon after the accident help a lot.
 Witnesses who saw the accident or knew about the hazard add weight to the claim.
-Reports or logs showing if the owner inspected or maintained the property are important too.
+Reports or logs showing if the owner inspected or maintained the property are important, too.
 Medical records link the injury to the accident and show severity.
 A strong case depends on clear proof that the owner ignored risks or failed to warn visitors.
 Without solid evidence, claims often fail or get low settlements.
 Gathering facts right after the accident improves chances of success.
-Legal guidance can help collect and present proof to hold owners accountable and win fair compensation.
+Legal representation can help collect and present proof to hold owners accountable and win fair compensation.
 The focus is on showing the owner didn’t meet their duty to keep the property safe.

 How long do I have to file a premises liability claim?